-2. Each participant will know what to say and how to ask about suicidal ideation when they see a sign.
+2. Each participant will know what and how to ask about suicidal ideation.

-3. Each participant will have the ability to refer to local resources and get the help that is needed.
+3. Learn to refer to local resources and get professional help.

 How is the program delivered?

-QPR is available at Balanced Life Skills .(see schedule) You may also contact Anne Arundel County Partnership for Children, Youth and Families and make arrangements for a facilitator to provide training at your location for a group.
+You may contact Mr. Van Deuren or The Anne Arundel County Partnership for Children, Youth and Families.
+Make arrangements for a facilitator to provide training at your location for a group.